Overdoses can occur when you consume toxic levels of Xanax.

 Symptoms of Overdose

 Benzodiazepines alter the chemical pathways in the brain and suppress the central nervous system (CNS).
 Your CNS is responsible for blood pressure, heart rate, and temperature regulation, and an overdose on Xanax suppresses these functions that are necessary for life.
-It does usually take quite a bit of Xanax in order for an overdose to occur.
-The amount necessary will vary from person to person, depending on one’s body weight and metabolism.
-Abusing Xanax by crushing and snorting, it instead of swallowing it in pill form, sends the drugs rapidly across the blood-brain barrier and into the bloodstream, which can greatly increase the risk of an overdose.
-You can overdose on Xanax when trying it for the first time, especially if you mix it with another substance, which can heighten its effects.
-Overdose may be more common, however, in chronic abusers, especially ones who have stopped using and then relapse.
-Abusers who relapse are at an increased risk of an overdose since their bodies are no longer tolerant of the amount of drugs they used to take.
+Someone can overdose on Xanax when trying it for the first time, especially if mixed with another substance, which can heighten its effects.
+Overdose may be more common, however, in chronic misusers, those who relapse are at an increased risk of an overdose since their bodies are no longer tolerant of the amount of drugs they used to take.

 Signs of an overdose include: